TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 ..  versionchanged:: 12.0
     Starting with TYPO3 v12 (or v11 using `typo3/cms-composer-installers` v4)
     the installed extensions are not located in the directory :file:`typo3conf/ext/` anymore.
-They can now be found in the :ref:`vendor` folder.
+They can now be found in the :ref:`directory-vendor` folder.

 .. _directory-public-typo3temp: